dankamongmen/notcurses/USAGE.md

 // which must be less than or equal to ncplane_dim_y(nctablet_plane(t)). typedef int (*tabletcb)(struct nctablet* t, bool cliptop);

-// Add a new tablet to the provided ncreel, having the callback object
+// Add a new nctablet to the provided ncreel, having the callback object
 // opaque.
 Neither, either, or both of after and before may be specified.
 If
 // neither is specified, the new tablet can be added anywhere on the reel.
 If
 // one or the other is specified, the tablet will be added before or after the
 // specified tablet.
 If both are specified, the tablet will be added to the
 // resulting location, assuming it is valid (after->next == before->prev); if
-// it is not valid, or there is any other error, NULL will be returned. struct nctablet* ncreel_add(struct ncreel* pr, struct nctablet* after,
+// it is not valid, or there is any other error, NULL will be returned.
+// Calls ncreel_redraw() upon success.
+struct nctablet* ncreel_add(struct ncreel* pr, struct nctablet* after,
-                            struct nctablet* before, tabletcb cb, void* opaque);
+                            struct nctablet* before, tabletcb cb,
+                            void* opaque);

-// Return the number of tablets. int ncreel_tabletcount(const struct ncreel* pr);
+// Return the number of nctablets in the ncreel. int ncreel_tabletcount(const struct ncreel* pr);

 // Delete the tablet specified by t from the ncreel specified by pr.
 Returns
-// -1 if the tablet cannot be found. int ncreel_del(struct ncreel* pr, struct nctablet* t);
+// -1 if the tablet cannot be found.
+Calls ncreel_redraw() on success. int ncreel_del(struct ncreel* pr, struct nctablet* t);

-// Redraw the ncreel in its entirety. int ncreel_redraw(struct ncreel* pr);
+// Redraw the ncreel in its entirety.
+The reel will be cleared, and tablets
+// will be lain out, using the focused tablet as a fulcrum.
+Tablet drawing
+// callbacks will be invoked for each visible tablet. int ncreel_redraw(struct ncreel* pr);

+// Offer the input to the ncreel.
+If it's relevant, this function returns
+// true, and the input ought not be processed further.
+If it's irrelevant to
+// the reel, false is returned.
+Relevant inputs include:
+//  * a mouse click on a tablet (focuses tablet)
+//  * a mouse scrollwheel event (rolls reel)
+//  * up, down, pgup, or pgdown (navigates among items) bool ncreel_offer_input(struct ncreel* n, const struct ncinput* nc);

 // Return the focused tablet, if any tablets are present.
 This is not a copy;
 // be careful to use it only for the duration of a critical section. struct nctablet* ncreel_focused(struct ncreel* pr);

-// Change focus to the next tablet, if one exists struct nctablet* ncreel_next(struct ncreel* pr);
+// Change focus to the next tablet, if one exists.
+Calls ncreel_redraw(). struct nctablet* ncreel_next(struct ncreel* pr);

-// Change focus to the previous tablet, if one exists struct nctablet* ncreel_prev(struct ncreel* pr);
+// Change focus to the previous tablet, if one exists.
+Calls ncreel_redraw(). struct nctablet* ncreel_prev(struct ncreel* pr);

 // Destroy an ncreel allocated with ncreel_create().
 Does not destroy the